nepCoder/Hotel_Reservation_System/README.md

 ASP.NET Core MVC Application using C#

->Features:
+> Features:

--Look for Available Rooms based on Category
+- Look for Available Rooms based on Category
--Book Rooms
+- Book Rooms
--Create Invoice
+- Create Invoice
--CheckOut Payment
+- CheckOut Payment
--Display Total Number of Available Room Today
+- Display Total Number of Available Room Today
--Display list of customers with pending bills
+- Display list of customers with pending bills
 `and many more`

->Programming Concepts Used
+> Programming Concepts Used

 1. Repository Pattern
 2. UnitOfWork